 Winnipeg has mosquito issues in the summer (that’s why I’d rather visit in the winter) and in fact boasts 51 insect management areas on their public works website.

-One of the best diners in town according to Debra Smith a Winnipeg born writer – is the White Star Diner in the Exchange District.
+One of the best diners in town according to Debra Smith a Winnipeg born writer – is the White Star Diner on Kennedy, south of Portage.

 Universities in Winnipeg include the University of Manitoba, the University of Winnipeg, the Canadian Mennonite University and the University of St. Boniface.

-Canada’s newest National Museum – the Canadian Museum for Human Rights – is the first national museum to be located outside of the capital region.
+The Canadian Museum for Human Rights is the first national museum to be located outside of the capital region.

 Further reading about interesting facts in Canada